Apiaries should be sited so that only the beekeeper ever gets stung!

 - Ensure your hive is sited where wild or farm animals will not disturb it or the bees will not disturb them.

 - it’s a good idea to find out the map reference for your apiary and write it somewhere accessible, maybe on a hive stand.
-You may need it one day to direct an ambulance.
+The What3words app is useful and is used by the emergency services.
+You may need to direct an ambulance one day.

 Hives must not be set unprotected on the ground or damp will rot the floor and vegetation will quickly grow up and block the hive entrances.